Knotx/knotx-fragments/handler/README.md

 #### Node
 Node is described [here](https://github.com/Knotx/knotx-fragments/tree/master/handler/engine#node).
-Each task provider can provided its custom nodes.
+Each task provider can provide its custom nodes.

 The default task provider allows registering node factories that are used during the graph configuration.
 So each node defines its custom factory and options: